What is uPVC and Is it a Sustainable Construction Material for Doors and Windows?

 Considering the life cycle and embodied energy of windows is key.

 Window performance relates to embodied energy over the product’s life cycle.
-Its thermal performance and structural performance are also significant.
+Its thermal efficiency and structural performance are also significant.

 Embodied energy is the total amount of energy consumed for the construction of a window or door.
 The total energy required to mine, harvest, manufacture, transport and install a window.